-Friday mornings start with a written assessment (every other week) on competency and understanding of highlighted skills and objectives from the previous two weeks.
+Friday mornings start with either a discussion surrounding a class topic or a written assessment on competency and understanding of highlighted skills and objectives from the previous two weeks.
 After reviewing the assessment in small groups, students and staff recount accomplishments and remaining priorities for the week.
 The latter part of the morning is spent in rotation groups to finish any necessay tasks.
 Friday afternoons include another class to wind up the week.
 Fridays end earlier than other days of the week.
 We break at 2:30 pm.